loucadufault/louca_dufault_test/Question_C/README.md

 Database is expected to:
 - be exposed to the origin server, and only the origin server as a database instance (the Database class is an interface that may be implemented any number of ways)
 - implement a method to get a value (where the value may be of Any type) from the persitence by key (where the key may be of any Hashable type)
-- implement a method to put a value (where the value may be of Any type) in the persistence indexed by its key (where the key may be of any Hashable type)
+- implement a method to put a value (where the value may be of Any type) in the persistence indexed by its key (where the key may be of any Hashable type), which may translate to either an insert or an update to the table depending on whether the key already existed in the table (the origin server should be agnostic to this distinction)
 - ensure it can handle simultaneous queries and inserts (perhaps by using a concurrent db implementation like PostgreSQL, or by ensuring incoming queries and inserts are staggered as transactions)

 # Scenarios